observablehq/runtime/README.md

 };
 ```

-The *observer* function returns optional "pending", "fulfilled" and "rejected" callback functions for variable definitions in the main module.
+The *observer* function is called for each variable defined in the main [module](#modules), being passed the *variable*, its *index*, and the list of *variables*, returning optional "pending", "fulfilled" and "rejected" callback functions.
 For example:

 ```js
 import {Runtime} from "@observablehq/notebook-runtime";